MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 Dynamics 365 Remote Assist users and Microsoft Teams users can collaborate using a variety of devices to solve problems together, faster.
 Remote Assist is available on HoloLens and HoloLens 2, and also AR-capable iOS and Android mobile phones and tablets.
 Remote collaborators can use Teams on PC or mobile to collaborate with Remote Assist users.
 The benefit of using Teams on mobile (versus PC) is that you can collaborate with Remote Assist users on-the-go.

-When you use Teams on an Android or iOS device, you can collaborate in a one-to-one call with one person who is using Remote Assist on HoloLens or HoloLens 2 ("Remote Assist HoloLens user").
-You can also collaborate in an ad hoc one-to-one call with one person who is using Remote Assist on mobile ("Remote Assist mobile user").
+When you use Teams on mobile, you can collaborate in a one-to-one call with one person who is using Remote Assist on HoloLens or HoloLens 2 ("Remote Assist HoloLens user").
+You can also collaborate in a one-to-one call with one person who is using Remote Assist on mobile ("Remote Assist mobile user").
 However, the available features differ.

 | Feature |  Available for Teams mobile user in a one-to-one call with one Remote Assist HoloLens user | Available for Teams mobile user in a one-to-one call with a Remote Assist mobile user
 ---| ---| ---